andrewmahoneyf/Climate-Report/README.md

    file by using the corresponding graphic device like `jpeg("map.jpg")`.
 Don't forget to close the device afterwards!

+   Note: there are many ways to create such maps in R, you may use _ggplot_, base R graphics functions, and other libraries.

 1. Copy the map files from server to your laptop.

 1. Write a brief report where you explain what did you find.
 (The